-The Menands Union Free School District Board of Education is made up of five volunteer citizens who are each elected on the third Tuesday in May each year to serve five-year terms.
+The Menands Union Free School District Board of Education is made up of five volunteer citizens who are each elected on the third Tuesday in May each year to serve four-year terms.

 A school board member takes on one of the most important citizen responsibilities: overseeing the education of the community’s youth.
 School boards are composed of volunteers within the community who dedicate their time to better public education.
 The Board of Education oversees and manages the community’s public school system.
 It ensures the public schools are flexible and responsive to the needs of the community.
 Election to the Board of Education is an extremely important responsibility.